tinkrelectronic/ATtiny13-transmitter-433Mghz/README.md

 note: ATTINY13A set fuses to L=0X69 H=0xFF

 Pin 2 TX
-Pin 3 Switch input (switch pulls pin to ground)
+Pin 1 Reset switch to ground will wake up and transmit (low power)

 For receiver see RCSwitch examples https://github.com/sui77/rc-switch